benandlola/Sarver-Project/README.md

 - reset password
+- style comments
+- can create/edit comments

+- get rid of titles; make content have X max length
-- add comments to blogs
+- make comments have X max length
-- ads pictures in blog post

-- fix render on navigate (delete post and update profile and Create, and login, and edit)
+- following of profiles
+- back button

 - add stocks/ cryptos to posts
 - search by topic

 - turn into postgres database
+- add pictures to comments
+- click on pictures to show full picture
+- gif search
+- change add image to image button/ not browse - for posts, profile

 - change title
 - deploy